An Introduction to Shamanism

 Discover how the humble beetle can teach you about renewal, the power of spirit, and the protection of trust – very different from that of fear.

 One of our most common birds, pigeons bring us the challenge of ‘seeing’ in the shamanic sense, a way that opens the heart to deeper layers of meaning.

-Here is a bird that demonstrates a mastery of invisibility, yet also teaches the power of sharing your story – especially when it brings forth what is normally kept in the dark.
+Here is a bird that demonstrates a mastery of invisibility, yet also teaches the power of sharing what is in the dark.

 The journey from your head to your heart can be a long one.
-Our hearts know the deep joy of just being alive, but as we live, fear can confuse us.
-Find out how the swallow guides you home to the truth of who you are.
+Our hearts know the deep joy of just being alive, but fear can confuse us.

 What does it mean to walk the path of the Lone Wolf?
-Find out more about leaving behind the world that you know, being willing to take a risk, and set out into the unknown in order to find yourself, your power, your true destiny, your true family.
+Find out more about leaving behind the world that you know, being willing to take a risk, and set out into the unknown in order to find yourself, your power, your true destiny.